Clicky

-This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.
+This post may contain affiliate links.
+We may be compensated if you purchase after clicking a link.

 Why Does My Dog’s Urine Smell Like Ammonia?

-Kidney disease, bladder stones and diabetes, for example, are serious conditions that can produce changes in a dog’s urine – including a strong ammonia smell.
+Urinary tract infections, bladder stones and diabetes, for example, are serious conditions that can produce changes in a dog’s urine – including a strong ammonia smell.

 If you notice any changes, especially combined with unusual behavior or other symptoms, you should always seek prompt veterinary advice.